suchimitha/just-the-docs/docs/InvoiceOperations/updateInvoice.md

 # Update Invoice

-To Update an Invoice pass the values to Invoice wrapper along with Id (InvoiceId) and assign it to request. xeroInvoice and then call the method BreadwinnerAPI.call().
+To Update an Invoice pass the values to Invoice wrapper along with Id (InvoiceId) and assign it to request.xeroInvoice and then call the method BreadwinnerAPI.call().

 ## Sample Code